mybest

 Vibrates Too Strongly to Be Used for Long Periods and Falls Short on Maneuverability

 The Smart Select 5.0-Amp is an affordably priced jigsaw by world-famous power tool maker Black+Decker.
-It's a corded model that weighs four pounds, nine ounces when measured without the six-foot cord.
-When we used it to cut wood, we discovered it was difficult to consistently follow the scribe lines due to unneeded vibration.
+It's a corded model that weighs 4 pounds, 9 ounces when measured without the six-foot cord.
+When we used it to cut wood, we discovered it was difficult to consistently follow the scribe lines due to unnecessary vibration.
 It was also noticeable in our hands, and we didn't feel it would be comfortable to use for long periods.

 The cutting speed is sufficiently fast, but you'll likely need to make some adjustments or use a sander afterward.
 Cutting speed can be controlled with the trigger on this jigsaw.
 It employs the maker's original "CurveControl Technology," which puts orbital action and speed control on the same dial.
 The dial can be set to one of four settings, so it isn't needlessly complicated to get the cutting speed you want.